isaacnmm/pestpolicy-hugo2XX/content/posts/best-walking-shoes-travel/index.md

 If you want a versatile yet comfortable walking shoe for travel, consider Rockport Mens Style.
 These shoes offer walking comfort as they have fantastic shock-absorbing capacity at the heel as well as cushioned and removable footbed.

 The upper of the shoe is all leather which makes it more durable and super easy to clean.
 Also, the mesh lining improves breathability leaving your feet feeling fresh.
 Rockport Mens also features an exceptional rubber pod outsole to give you a grip on all surfaces.
-Breathability -�Rockport Men's Style is designed using a mesh lining that allows free flow of air inside the shoe.
+Breathability -Rockport Men's Style is designed using a mesh lining that allows free flow of air inside the shoe.
-Durable Sole -�Luckily, youll love that the Rockports outsole is built from a rubber pod that offers excellent grip on all surfaces.
+Durable Sole -Luckily, youll love that the Rockports outsole is built from a rubber pod that offers excellent grip on all surfaces.
 Furthermore, the upper is all leather enhancing durability of the shoe.
 Rockport Men's Style has cushioned, removable inner soles allowing you to insert those that you feel are more comfortable.
 You can wear these shoes to a date or a business meeting during your travel or better yet wear them as casual when exploring on foot.
 The heel collar allows a smoother fit while the amazing mesh lining offers you a great consistent feel.
 The rear upper holds pretty well, thus, allowing you walking comfort.
 However, you might need to break in on them for a few days to ensure they fit well and are true to your size.
 Pros: